Long Island Guardianship Attorney

 If an individual has an intellectual or developmental disability that renders them incapable of making decisions on their own and managing their own affairs, a legal guardian can be appointed by the Surrogates Court under Mental Hygiene Law Article 17A.

-An Article 17-A Guardian can be appointed for either “the person” and/or for “the property”.
+An Article 17-A Guardian can be appointed for either “the person”/or for “the property”.
 Guardianship of the person is used when the individual has no assets of their own but requires assistance with their personal needs; guardianship of the property is used when an individual has assets that need to be managed.
 The 17A guardianship lasts the length of the disabled individual’s life.